-Singer/songwriter Damien Dempsey isn't the best known Irish folk singer internationally.
-But he's a fantastic live performer and has a passionate following in Ireland to this day.
+Singer/songwriter Damien Dempsey isn't the best known Irish folk singer outside of Ireland.
+Nevertheless, he's a fantastic live performer and entertains a passionate set of fans all over the island to this day.

-Dempsey is notable for singing in an strong and unashamed Dublin accent - the accent of the inner city and a type of voice that you won't hear in Hollywood movies.
+Dempsey is notable for belting out his tunes in an strong Dublin accent.
+It's the working class accent of the inner city and, let's just say, the type of voice that you won't hear in Hollywood movies.